apify/actor-scraper/puppeteer-scraper/README.md

 To tell the scraper how to handle requests and extra data, you need to provide a **[Page function](#page-function)**, and optionally arrays of **[Pre-navigation hooks](#pre-navigation-hooks)** and **[Post-navigation hooks](#post-navigation-hooks)**.
 This is JavaScript code that is executed in the Node.js environment.
 Since the scraper uses the full-featured Chromium browser, client-side logic to be executed within the context of the web-page can be done using the **[`page`](#page)** object within the Page function's context.

-In summary, PuppeteerScraper works as follows:
+In summary, Puppeteer Scraper works as follows:

 1. Adds each URL from [Start URLs](#start-urls) to the request queue.
 2. For each request: